BartoliniAndBorderCollies/Bike.v2_REST_API/README.md

 ## Purpose:
 The application is designed to manage a bike rental business, supporting both traditional and electric bikes.
 It’s built to be generic, meaning it can be adapted for other types of vehicles.

-This application is a RESTful application for renting bikes, both traditional and electric.
-The goal was to develop a generic application that can be easily adapted for other types of vehicles as well.

 ## Features:

 The application supports a range of functionalities, including renting and returning bikes, calculating rental costs, and managing users.
 It also has specific actions for users, admins, bikes, and stations.